instancio/instancio/README.md

 - Fully reproducible data in case of test failures.
 - Support for generics, `record` and `sealed` classes.
-- Support for defining custom generators for types not supported out of the box.
+- Support for defining custom generators.
 - Flexible configuration options.
 - `InstancioExtension` for Junit 5 `@ExtendWith`.

 ## Documentation